-This healthy vegetarian sushi recipe is the perfect recipe for a date night in!
+This vegetarian sweet potato tempura sushi roll is the perfect recipe for a date night in!
 It’s easy, delicious, and can be made so many different ways.
 It’s the perfect gluten free meal prep recipe because it stores well and can be eaten on the go!

 My next sushi experience was much more pleasant.
 I ordered a sweet potato tempura sushi with avocado that was SO good.
 This vegetarian sushi recipe is my take on that roll.

 - Sushi rice: Sushi rice is different than regular rice.
 It’s stickier, making it easier to work with, and has a different texture.
-You can use regular rice in this recipe if desired, but I do not recommend using long grain or basmati rice.
+You can use regular short grain rice in this recipe if desired, but I do not recommend using long grain or basmati rice.

 - Sweet potato: This is the star of this recipe.
 We’re going to coat it with flour and bake it to give it a bit of a crunch.
-Almost like tempura, but without deep frying it!
+Like tempura, but without deep frying it!

-- Avocado: For lots of creaminess, vitamin E, and because I just love avocado, ok?!
+- Avocado: For lots of creaminess, flavor, and because I just love avocado, ok?!

 - Sea salt: Because salt makes everything better!